undersight/undersight.co/src/pages/projects/citizensforeurope/index.md

 <article role="article">

-For a Website originally launched in early 2015, I think it has aged surprisingly well.
-It's still actively used by the [more than 400 organisations](http://www.citizensforeurope.eu/organisations/) now registered on the Website, and new content is published on a daily basis.
-Citizens for Europe's main goals are also still as relevant as ever—if not more—and it's great to see they are still actively trying to build a better European Union.
+For a Website originally launched in early 2015, I think it has aged quite well.
+It's still actively used by Citizens for Europe's now [more than 400 members](http://www.citizensforeurope.eu/organisations/), and new content is published on a daily basis.
+The site's main goals are also still as relevant as ever—if not more—and will continue to be in a post-Brexit world, so it's comforting to see CFE are still actively trying to build a better European Union.

 </article>